Berry-House-YYC/calgarygroups/src/content/organizations/grassroots/calgary-peoples-assembly.md

 description: "A grassroots coalition facilitating direct democracy and collective decision-making.
-They organize assemblies and actions to advocate for social and economic justice in Calgary."
+They organize assemblies and actions to advocate for social and economic justice in Calgary.
+They also support Palestine."
 ---

 A grassroots coalition facilitating direct democracy and collective decision-making.
 They organize assemblies and actions to advocate for social and economic justice in Calgary.
+They also support Palestine.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>